robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the recommended approach for versioning OpenAPI specifications?

-A) Include version in the OpenAPI document only
+- A. Include version in the OpenAPI document only
-B) Use semantic versioning aligned with API versions
+- B. Use semantic versioning aligned with API versions
-C) Version the specification independently of the API
+- C. Version the specification independently of the API
-D) Both A and B are recommended practices
+- D. Both A and B are recommended practices

 ### Back
 **Correct Answer**: D